 Launch your career as an expert in education and child development with your Bachelor of Arts in Early Childhood Education from Ashford University.
 You will discover all the wonder of Early Childhood Education as you learn ways to apply your knowledge and skills to your career.

-Online Early Childhood Education Bachelor's Degree Focus
+Online Early Childhood Education Bachelor's Degree Program

 Your Bachelor of Arts in Early Childhood Education allows you to complete coursework in childhood development, curricula, and program development.
 When you complete the required coursework, you will be well acquainted with the education industry, be highly trained in various theories of childhood development, and exhibit advanced instructional skills.